5-1 The Game

 The balls are racked as follows (see Figure 5-1):

-a. in a triangle with the apex ball on the foot spot and all balls placed randomly (Rule 1-14);
+a. in a triangle with the apex ball on the foot spot and all balls placed randomly (Rule 1-14);b. the rows behind the apex are parallel to the foot string.

 5-3 Choice of Pocket